-British Columbia is home to over 12,000 miles of coastline and 25,000 lakes.
-It is a natural Canadian fly fishing hot spot.
-Many people from all over the world visit the province to experience its many fly fishing opportunities.
+Many a fly fisherman from all over the world have visited the province to experience its many fly fishing opportunities.

 12 Best Places for Fly Fishing in British Columbia